wrcorcoran/2324_TeamSingh_ERSP/Winter2023/ResearchLog.md

   - decided to move to CSIL, with doing this, create documentation to set up and install.
 - January 16th:
   - got verified for CSC, able to clone both directories.
 Currently, working on initializing and running both.
+- January 17th:
+  - looked into two different sites (listed below) recommended by Danish, regarding FAISS's usage with ArangoDB.
+Neither of them appear to be what we are doing, rather, they are just functionality to run after querying.

 #### Specific Questions:
 -